dd86k/0xdd/README.md

 Inspired by nano, 0xdd is a simple, interactive, hexadecimal file viewer for Windows.

-Written in C# 6.0 for .NET 4.5.2 with Visual Studio 2015.
+Written in C# 6.0 for .NET 4.5.1 with Visual Studio 2015.

-Probably still Mono compatible.
+Mono compatible.

-The issue board is available [here](https://github.com/guitarxhero/0xdd/issues).

-The Wiki is available [here](https://github.com/guitarxhero/0xdd/wiki).

 ---

 ## Requirements

-- .NET 4.5 (Windows) or Mono Runtime 4.x (OS X and GNU/Linux).
+- .NET 4.5.1 or Mono (where .NET 4.5.1 is supported)